Faculty

 University of Milan and CSIL

-Since its first edition in 2011, he has been the Scientific Director of the Milan Summer School on cost-benefit analysis.
+Since its first edition in 2011, he has been the Scientific Director of the Milan CBA Summer School.
+His recent publications include The Privatisation of Knowledge (Routledge, 2023) and Investing in Science: Social Cost–Benefit Analysis of Research Infrastructures (MIT Press, 2019).

 Silvia Vignetti